-The master's in human nutrition and functional medicine is designed to prepare learners to serve as outstanding health care clinicians, consultants, educators and researchers in the field of human nutrition and functional medicine.
-Functional medicine is a science-based health care field that focuses on assessment and management strategies to improve, maximize and/or restore a patient's physical and emotional/psychological health.
+The Master of Science in human nutrition and functional medicine (MS-HNFM) program is designed to prepare learners to serve as outstanding health care clinicians, consultants, educators and researchers in the field of human nutrition and functional medicine.
+Functional medicine is a science-based healthcare field that focuses on assessment and management strategies to improve, maximize and/or restore a patient's physical and emotional/psychological health.
 The discipline takes a patient-centered approach to the clinical management of complex, chronic disorders that recognizes the interconnectedness of the physiological factors that influence health and contribute to the progression of disease.
 The core competencies of functional medicine are based on an understanding of the principles of molecular medicine and nutritional biochemistry as applied in a clinical setting.
 Functional medicine is discipline-blind and can be incorporated into patient management approaches rendered by medical physicians, chiropractic physicians, naturopathic physicians, nutritionists, nurse practitioners and other health care practitioners.

-The master's in human nutrition and functional medicine (MS-HNFM) focuses on the clinical management of chronic illnesses and conditions as the framework for presenting the nutrition subject materials.
-Students are provided effective, patient-centered management strategies by which to address the myriad of clinical disorders commonly manifest in the current health care system population.
+The MS-HNFM program focuses on the clinical management of chronic illnesses and conditions as the framework for presenting the nutrition subject materials.
+Students are provided effective, patient-centered management strategies by which to address the myriad of clinical disorders commonly manifest in the current healthcare system population.
 This approach allows training to occur in the same context the practitioner will be applying the knowledge.
 The required coursework combines traditional nutrition science courses with coursework based on the clinical application of functional medicine.